jeroenvanhattem/vodafone-ziggo-case/README.md

 - Favorites shows all your liked quotes, sorted on most recent.
 - Search has a search input that searches with a small bounce time to not spam search calls.
 Then there's a list of quotes.

+You can like and unlike quotes.

 In the backend we have a Nestjs server.
 It is accompanied by a PostgreSQL database which stores the liked quotes.
 I use Knex for making a migration to incrementally build the database and Prisma as ORM to interact with the database.
 There are seperate controllers for the `/quotes` and `/favorites` endpoints. `Favorites` also has a repository to talk to the database.
 The `favq` module is used to talk to the favq API.

 ## How would I improve this if I had more time

-If it'd be a bigger project, I'd make a couple of adjustments.
+If it'd be a bigger project with more time and resources, I'd make a couple of adjustments.

 1. I'd add `swagger` to the backend to create OpenAPI documentation.
 Then using `orval`, I'd generate the React hooks.
 Significant overkill for now, but it'd be nice to auto generate.
 2. Make the database persistent.
 Now it doesn't have a volume attached in the Docker container.